Cibiv/EvoNAPS/EvoNAPS_database/EvoNAPS_tables.md

 ## **13. dna_branches**

 **Comment**: The dna_branches table contains information regarding the branches of the phylogenetic trees stored in the dna_trees table.
-Each line contains a infromation rearding one branch such as the branch type, the branch length, the splitsize, etc.
+Each line contains information regarding one branch such as the branch type, the branch length, the splitsize, etc.

 **Constraints:**